 Vomiting is stressful and unpleasant for dogs and their owners.
 It usually is preceded by nausea, profuse salivation, licking of the lips, repeated swallowing, retching and forceful, uncomfortable abdominal contractions.

-Wandering: – a dog will often wander aimlessly right before he vomits.
+Wandering: – a dog will often wander right before he vomits.

 Stiff Stance: – your dog may become rigid as he attempts to keep from vomiting.

-Wretching: – that noise that comes from your dog that sounds like he has something stuck in his throat.
-You will also see his throat straining back and forth
+Wrenching: That noise comes from your dog that sounds like he has something stuck in his throat.
+You will also see his throat straining back and forth.

 Causes Acute Vomiting in Dogs